Senior MPs pile pressure on Braverman to outline plan to fix migrant crisis

 The leaders of 14 authorities wrote to the Home Secretary calling on the Government to stop using the county as an “easy fix for what is a national, strategic issue”, claiming they were under disproportionate pressure because of their location.

-Earlier, Rishi Sunak described the migrant crisis as a “serious and escalating problem” and admitted that “not enough” asylum claims are being processed.

-The Prime Minister insisted the Government was getting a grip on the situation and backed Ms Braverman’s handling of the issue.
+Prime Minister Rishi Sunak has described the migrant crisis as a “serious and escalating problem” and admitted that “not enough” asylum claims are being processed, but insisted the Government is getting a grip on the situation.

-He said she had taken “significant steps” to address the problem of overcrowding at the Manston centre.
+He has backed Ms Braverman’s handling of the issue, saying she has taken “significant steps” to address the problem of overcrowding at Manston.

 Mr Sunak was challenged at PMQs by Sir Keir Starmer, who said responsibility for an asylum system which Ms Braverman described as “broken” lies with the Tories, who have been in power since 2010.